-Ш Check that leaky littings have been adequately lightened.
-Disassemble, clean threads, and reapply thread sealant if leaking persists.
+- Check that leaky fittings have been adequately tightened. - Disassemble, clean threads, and reapply thread sealant if leaking persists. - If a leak is found at the seal housing, carefully remove and refit.

-Chook that looky fittings have been adequately tightened

-☐ If a leak is found at the seal housing, carefully remove and refit.
 Be very careful with the O-rings and check they have not been damaged during installation.

-3.10 Reinstalling Differential and Axles ☐ Reinstall the third member to the differential housing according to your vehicle service manual. ☐ Reinstall the drive shaft.
-Replace any damaged axle seals.
-Insert both axles fully into the housing, engaging splines, and then gently tap them inward.
+3.10 Reinstalling Differential and Axles Replace the paper gasket on the axle housing flange.
+Reinstall the third member to the differential housing according to your vehicle service manual.
+Reinstall the drive shaft.
+Replace the axle seals if necessary and fit to the axles. ☐ Insert both axles fully into the housing, engaging splines, and then gently tap them inward.
 NOTE: Be careful not to damage the axle shaft oil seals when installing the axle.
 Support the axle's entire weight where possible. ☐ Torque down the axle bolts to manufactures specifications.